Little Explorer’s Club

 Elementary Learners

 Junior Adventurers at the Museum (JAM) Sessions engage elementary students in fun, hands-on inquiry-based activities to familiarize students with STEM-essentials.
 Experiments and crafts are sure to feed any child’s curiosity.
 JAM Sessions take place twice per month.
+Registration in advance is highly encourage as spots are limited

 $5 GENERAL ADMISSION